PukekoKiwi/Bike-Lock-Word-Solver/README.md

 # Bike-Lock-Word-Solver
+My bike lock has 4 slots, each slot with 10 different letters.
-An algorithm to print every possible word possible on my bike lock using C# (to test C# programming)
+For fun, and to practice my rudamentary C# skills, I made an algorithm to print every possible word possible on my bike lock.